pmarcum/BibMan/README.md

     --> scroll to the bottom and click on the small grey underlined "Advanced" in lower left corner.
     --> scroll down to bottom and click on small grey underlined "Go to createVotingSystem (unsafe)" at the very bottom.
 "Bibfile Manager wants to access your Google Account" --> scroll to the bottom and click the "Allow" button.
-After the above steps, you will be able to run the scripts. ~~
+After the above steps, you will be able to run the scripts.

-The above has now been replaced with buttons that clearly indicate the 3 functions of BibMan:  Updating the library, displaying the Pdf file, and searching for tagged items within the library.

 Feel free to contact me if you run into permission problems or if you notice any bugs as you use the code.